Institutional Act Number Five: Rebel ARENA

 The AI-5 did not silence a group of Senators from ARENA, the political party created to give support for the dictatorship.
 Under the leadership of Daniel Krieger, the following Senators signed a disagreement message addressed to the president: Gilberto Marinho, Miltom Campos, Carvalho Pinto, Eurico Resende, Manoel Villaça, Wilson Gonçalves, Aloisio de Carvalho Filho, Antonio Carlos Konder Reis, Ney Braga, Mem de Sá, Rui Palmeira, Teotônio Vilela, José Cândido Ferraz, Leandro Maciel, Vitorino Freire, Arnon de Melo, Clodomir Milet, José Guiomard, Valdemar Alcântara and Júlio Leite.

-The end of the AI-5
+End of the AI-5

 On 13 October 1978, President Ernesto Geisel allowed Congress to pass a constitutional amendment putting an end to the AI-5 and restoring habeas corpus, as part of his policy of distensão (détente) and abertura política (political opening).
 The constitutional amendment came into force on January 1, 1979.

 In 2004, the celebrated television documentary titled AI-5 – O Dia Que Não Existiu (AI-5 – The Day That Never Existed), was released.
 The documentary analyzes the events prior to the decree and its consequences.